DLewy/coronavirus_stats/README.md

 App created using Tasker.

-You can also run this app in Tasker by importing .tsk file or from Tasker Net: [Tasker Net Link](https://taskernet.com/shares/?user=AS35m8lSKxxKA%2BBP3bfWYfXoMj4KGVUWSmU8BeYXmV%2BocBd0hQL%2Fpb%2FxPyw3oDQxLV97QNtn5sRal5IIaQFAEN4%3D&id=Task%3ACoronavirus+Stats)
+You can also run this app in Tasker by importing .tsk file or from Tasker Net: [Coronavirus Stats](https://taskernet.com/shares/?user=AS35m8lSKxxKA%2BBP3bfWYfXoMj4KGVUWSmU8BeYXmV%2BocBd0hQL%2Fpb%2FxPyw3oDQxLV97QNtn5sRal5IIaQFAEN4%3D&id=Task%3ACoronavirus+Stats)